LauriESB/java-programming-mooc-I/Part02/README.md

-# The first part of the course focuses on:
+# The second part of the course focuses on:

     1. Recurring problems and patterns to solve them
     2. Repeating functionality